matthiasprobst/h5RDMtoolbox/docs/conventions/index.rst

 shared with all users involved data creation or analysis.
 Thus, rules on how meta data is used needs to be specified.

 The toolbox introduces the classes "StandardAttribute" and "Layout" to standardize important HDF5 attributes and to define the tree-structure of the file for post-validation.
-Such specification is called "convention" if it is shared via a repository like Zenodo, which allows versioning and adding persistant identifiers, respectiely.
+Such specification is called "convention" if it is shared via a repository like Zenodo, which allows versioning and adding persistent identifiers, respectively.

-Standard attributes and the layout are defined in yaml files and are therefore easy to share and read.
+Standard attributes and the layout are defined in YAML files and are therefore easy to share and read.

 .. admonition:: Conventions
     :class: tip